ctools/ctools/doc/source/users/user_manual/irf_cta.rst

 Specifying CTA response functions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The specification of the CTA Instrument Response Functions depends on the
+The specification of the CTA :ref:`Instrument Response Functions <glossary_irf>`
-way how ctools are used.
-Common to all methods is that the IRFs are
+depends on the way how ctools are used.
+Common to all methods is that the IRFs
-defined by a response name and a calibration database name.
+are defined by a response name and a calibration database name.
 ctools makes use of HEASARC's CALDB format to index and store
 IRFs, and specification of the database and response names is
 sufficient to access the response.